JazzMaster/LazGFX/README.md

 2D:

-Windows uses WinAPI.
+Windows can use:
+		GDI
+		GDI+
+		DirectX/OpenGL

+Mac uses:
+		QuickDraw(Up to OSX 10.4 Tiger)
+		Quartz(2D)

+Unices can use:

-Unices can use Console Framebuffer/KMS
+		Console Framebuffer/KMS

-Unices usually use X11.

-X11 is neither good nor bad- but its a network protocol that was implemented with early server-workstation setups where terminals were ""miles away" from the server.

-I say if you dont need it- dont compile it in.
+		X11
+		GDK /GTK (uses Cairo accellerated rendering) on top of X11 OpenGL(hooks X11 for input)

-Because its protocol based- I can throw a X11 session thru your web browser-or across the room- for example.
+Because X11 is protocol based-

+	I can throw a X11 session thru your web browser
+	-or across the room-

+for example.

 	Same with PulseAudio.

 [X11 Basics](https://magcius.github.io/xplain/article/x-basics.html)